 The average Australian family throws away $1,036 of food a year.
 Plus Australia has the highest food waste generation per capita, according to the Food Sustainability Index.

 Over 5 million tonnes of food is wasted a year in Australia, that’s about 140kg per person, and enough to fill 9,000 Olympic swimming pools!

-Eliminating global food waste would save 4.4 million tons of carbon dioxide a year, the equivalent of taking one in four cars off the road.
-Globally, less than 3 per cent of food waste is recycled, which means food waste takes up more than 20 per cent of our landfill.
+Eliminating global food waste would save 4.4 million tonnes of carbon dioxide a year, the equivalent of taking one in four cars off the road.
+Globally, less than 3% of food waste is recycled, which means food waste takes up more than 20% of our landfill.

 If wasted food were a country, it would be the third largest producer of carbon dioxide in the world, after the United States and China.